martinbangens/TVDistortion/README.md

-I was thinking there should be something like that on Linux, some dynamic distortion plug-in(whit lot of diffident clipping methods) The idea is that you should be able to paint a distortion curve on the TV screen, then the curve should be applied to diffrent "smoothing" or interpolation methods and diffrent scales
+I was thinking there should be something like that on Linux, some dynamic distortion plug-in(whit lot of diffident clipping methods) The idea is that you should be able to paint a distortion curve on the TV screen, then the curve should be applied to different "smoothing" or interpolation methods and different scales

 I love making noisy music, I listen to a lot of old industrial music like Cabaret Voltaire or Psychic TV.